Phinaosoba/Phinaosoba/README.md

 - 💬 Ask me about css and basic javascript

-- ⚡ Fun fact: I never thought i would enjoy programming but I am
+- ⚡ Fun fact: I never thought i would enjoy programming but I am.....at least for now.